Tomatoes

 Rose de Berne

-Black Beauty Cherry Tomato
+Black Cherry Tomato

 Roma

 Romas are the quintessential pear-shaped paste tomato that is the standard for making sauces and canning.
 Very prolific producers and disease resistant.
 Every garden should have these wonderful plants growing in them.
 I also slice these thinly and dehydrate them for use in soups and stews.
 These tomatoes also freeze very well so you can save them as the crop comes in for canning later on in the winter.
-Plants are determinate and can be grown easily in a tomato cage.
+Plants are DETERMINATE and can be grown easily in a tomato cage.
 Space plants 24 inches apart.

 Amish Paste

 Another must-have paste variety – plum-shaped tomatoes, on compact plants that require very little staking!
 The paste-type fruit weighs in at 2-3 ounces, dry-fleshed and very meaty with few seeds.
 Great for sauces, salsas and pastes.
 Like the other paste tomatoes these also freeze very well.
-Plants are determinate and can be grown easily in a tomato cage.
+Plants are DETERMINATE and can be grown easily in a tomato cage.
 Space plants 24 inches apart.